 The following are common signs of alcohol or drug addiction:

 - Increasing self-imposed isolation

 - Unexplained financial difficulties, constantly asking for money

 - Sudden inability to hold a job; high amount of work absenteeism

-Common Addictive Substances
+Common Addictive Substances in New Jersey

 Different substances of abuse can influence the behaviors and health of individuals in varying ways.
 Genetic, physiological, and environmental factors play a huge part in addiction.
 The effects could intensify because of the misuse of more than one substance as well.
 Commonly abused substances include:

-A therapist, counselor, or interventionist can help you determine which type of intervention to plan for your loved one.
+Substance abuse interventionists in NJ can help you determine which type of intervention to plan for your loved one.
 You should consider the approach that best addresses your loved one’s needs as well as the needs and relational dynamics of those who want to be involved.
 Interventions don’t always look like what is frequently portrayed in popular media; these events can be conducted in many different ways.